 Executive transcription to develop familiarity with business English and document formatting.
 Speed and accuracy in transcription is emphasized.

 Prerequisite: CSA 130 or CSA 140.
-Reading Proficiency.
-One lecture.
-Four lab.

 BSA163.
 Legal Transcription (3).

 Legal correspondence and documents dictated and transcribed from machine transcription.
 Techniques in preparing legal documents and forms.
 Production standards of legal office emphasized.